Dirk Dier: Career

 His other two Grand Slam appearances came in 1996.
-The German exited in the first round of the 1996 French Open, to Felix Mantilla in four sets, but reached the second round in the US Open, with a win over Chuck Adams.
+The German exited in the first round of the 1996 French Open, to Félix Mantilla in four sets, but reached the second round in the US Open, with a win over Chuck Adams.
 He then faced second seed Thomas Muster, who beat him in straight sets.

 Dier made just one quarter-final during his career on the ATP Tour, which was in the 1996 Bermuda Open.
-En route he defeated two top 100 players, Michael Joyce and Nicolas Lapentti.
+En route he defeated two top 100 players, Michael Joyce and Nicolás Lapentti.

 As of September 2019, he is the coach of Angelique Kerber.